paudetseis/academic-kickstart/content/authors/gaudreau/_index.md

 - Alumni
 ---

-Élyse Gaudreau is a former MSc student in the Geophysics group, now PhD student at the University of Victoria.
+Élyse Gaudreau is a former MSc student in the Geophysics group, who did a PhD at the University of Victoria.